B2B Marketing Strategy: Create a B2B Marketing Plan [2021 Guide]

 B2B marketing strategy #2: Pay-per-click (PPC) advertising

 The use of PPC ads is a great marketing strategy for B2B businesses because they put you at the top of search results.
 That means that when companies are looking for a business like yours, they’ll see you first and be more likely to click on your listing.

 If you’re considering PPC as part of your B2B marketing strategy, here’s what you need to know:

 Optimize for long-tail keywords

 Like SEO, PPC runs on keywords.
-When someone types a keyword into search, it triggers your ad to appear in the search results.
+When someone types a keyword into a search, it triggers your ad to appear in the search results.
 So, to get the best results from your PPC campaign, focus on long-tail keywords.